 The Colt Cadets travel about 25 days during the summer to parades and competitions in the Midwest, performing for more than 75,000 people.
 Summer rehearsals begin in mid-June, with performances booked from late June through early August.
 Each year we cap off our season at Lucas Oil Stadium (home of the NFL Colts) in Indianapolis, IN.

-During the summer, when not on the road, our rehearsal schedule consists of a combination of multi-day "camp-style" events, and some day-time rehearsals from 9:30am – 5:30pm.
-With several days off during the summer, and a full week off in mid-July, students can enjoy the drum corps activity, while still having free time in the summer for friends, family, and other activities.
+During the summer, when not on the road, our rehearsal schedule consists of a combination of multi-day "camp-style" events, with all students staying together at night and rehearsing during the day.
+With a full week off in mid-July, students can enjoy the drum corps activity while still having free time in the summer for a family vacation.
 We can even help busy parents find carpools!

 Are you an out of town student interested in Colt Cadets?

-Although our program model is built to accommodate students who live within two - three hours of Dubuque, each year the Colt Cadets has members from all parts of the country.
+Although our program model is built to accommodate students who live within 2-3 hours of Dubuque, each year the Colt Cadets has members from all parts of the country.

-Contact David Alford at email@example.com to see if Colt Cadets is a possibility for you even if you live two to three hours or more from Dubuque, Iowa.
+Contact David Alford at email@example.com to see if Colt Cadets is a possibility for you even if you live two or more hours from Dubuque, Iowa.

 We will challenge you, as well.
 We train advanced students to compete at a World Class level.
 Many members with advanced skills are featured in our summer show.

-Membership costs about $1,000 tuition plus $150 equipment and uniform fee.
-Final membership cost numbers will be released prior to the beginning of each season.
+Membership costs (about $1,000-1,500 depending on summer housing needs) cover all housing, food, and travel for the summer.
+Final membership costs will be released prior to the beginning of each season.
 You receive a $50 discount for each additional member from the same family.
-Members can earn most or all of their fees through credits for working at our bingo as well as other fundraising opportunities.
-Out-of-town individuals that require summer housing pay an additional fee that helps offset the cost of their stay in Dubuque.
+Members can earn most or all of their fees through writing sponsorship letters to family friends and businesses in your area, as well as other fundraising opportunities.

 Call at any time with questions about any aspect of the Cadets, including financial and fundraising programs.
 We work hard to make membership available to everyone.